 He has been involved in animal experimentation since obtaining a Personal Licence in 1977.He has held a Home Office Project Licence from 1990 - 1996 and currently holds a Project Licence for guinea pig research.

-He is currently involved in basic research into the structure and function of a key part of the auditory brain (the inferior colliculus) which is an almost obligatory relay for auditory information… read more
+He is currently finishing basic research into the structure and function of a key part of the auditory brain (the inferior colliculus) which is an almost obligatory relay for auditory information… read more

-He is currently involved in basic research into the structure and function of a key part of the auditory brain (the inferior colliculus) which is an almost obligatory relay for auditory information ascending from the ear to the thalamus and neocortex.
-The group he is in have recently identified and characterised a previously unknown type of cell in the inferior colliculus that has local axonal terminals that form basket-like endings around adjacent neurons.
+He is currently finishing basic research into the structure and function of a key part of the auditory brain (the inferior colliculus) which is an almost obligatory relay for auditory information ascending from the ear to the thalamus and neocortex.
+This involves the characterisation of a previously unknown type of cell in the inferior colliculus that has local axonal terminals that form basket-like endings around adjacent neurons.
 These apparently have the same function as the well-known inhibitory basket cells of the cortex and may have a role in binding together the activity of groups of adjacent neurons that are thought to be involved in the formation of auditory objects by the brain.

 His main area of current research is in understanding more about the biological basis of tinnitus.
 Tinnitus is associated with an irritating ringing in the ears that is present even in the absence of any external source.
 It affects 10 - 15% of the population and is sufficiently serious in about 1% of the population that it adversely impacts on their quality of life.
-His current research involves both the use of a guinea pig model of tinnitus and clinical subjects some of whom have had tinnitus for many years.
-The group have developed a method for identifying tinnitus through examining changes in the acoustic startle shown by ear flicks in response to a brief loud click.
+His current research involves the use of guinea pig and mice models of tinnitus .
+The group have developed a behavioural method for identifying tinnitus through examining changes in the acoustic startle shown by ear flicks in response to a brief loud click.

 His future research is mainly aimed at trying to find a pharmacological cure for tinnitus.
-This will involve wider collaborations with Prof. Peter MCNaughton at Imperial College London and Prof. Deb Hall at the NIHR Biomedical Research Unit in Nottingham.
-A small proportion of fibres in the auditory nerve are unmyelinated and have a low spontaneous firing rate.
-They appear to function in a similar way to unmyelinated nerves in other parts of the body which have a nociceptive function involved in pain perception.
-By using drugs that block chronic neuropathic pain it should be possible to test the hypothesis that tinnitus can be silenced by blocking abnormally high activity in the unmyelinated fibres.
+This currently involves collaborations with Prof. Peter MCNaughton at Imperial College London and Prof. David Baguley in Nottingham.
+Tinnitus appears to be associated with changes in the level or type of spontaneous activity in various parts of the auditory brain and especially the cortex.
+These changes may start in the peripheral sensory organs and involve altered activity in the auditory or other cranial nerves.
+By using drugs that block chronic neuropathic pain it should be possible to test the hypothesis that tinnitus can be silenced by blocking abnormal activity in peripheral nerves.